 Young Lawyers Division Committees

 Members of the MBA Young Lawyers Division (YLD) are welcome and encouraged to join one of the YLD Committees.
-Enrollment in these committees is year-round.
+Enrollment in these committees is ongoing and year-round.

 - YLD Community Service Committee and Legal Assistance Committee - Coordinates public service opportunities for YLD members, including meals for the needy, the Salvation Army Angel Tree, clothing drives, etc. and organizes projects which provide legal assistance to the citizens of Mecklenburg County and/or North Carolina as a whole.